AChiabodo/AML_Semantic_DA/README.md

     - > A - Implement a fast image-to-image translation algorithm like FDA.

       Apply FDA to enhance the GTA5 training images, i.e. swap the low-frequency components of the Fourier amplitude spectra of the source and target images.

-      - *beta* controls the size of the low frequency window to be replaced.
+The parameter *beta* controls the size of the low frequency window to be replaced.

       Train the model with labeled enhanced synthetic data from GTA5 and unlabelled real-world data from Cityscapes (semi-supervised learning).
 Evaluate the model on the validation set of Cityscapes.